A Mechanical Ventilation Mastery Workshop for Emergency Department Staff

 Workshop Requirements

-• Participants must hold a current Paramedic license or above
+• Participants must hold a current healthcare license to attend.

 • Completion of the online Basic Ventilator Life Support (BVLS) course prior to the workshop is highly encouraged.